 There is a charge associated with each electronic search you perform or manual search you request.
 For example, if you request a payoff amount for two different dates for the same address, you will be charged two separate fees.
 Please note that for every additional search you perform, that you will be charged according to the following rates: $25 for each online search and $40 for each manual search.
 No payment is necessary at the time of your request or search.
 You will receive a bill in the mail from the City approximately one month after you receive the payoff document.
 Lien search fees are reviewed on an annual basis and adopted by the City Council each June.

 If you are a loan holder and wish to know the balance of your loan, please contact Accounts Receiveable.
 There is no charge to you for this service.

 To ensure your payment is posted on the date of your payoff document, you are encouraged to pay in person at the Finance Office.

 Paying in person ensures the interest calculation and payoff total is exact, so you can avoid an overpayment or underpayment.

 You can mail a check to the City’s Finance Office.
 Receiving your payment on a different day than the date listed on your payoff document will result in an overpayment or underpayment.

 You can drop off your payment at a secure drop box, but should allow up to three business days to process with this payment method.
 Drop boxes are located:

-- On the 500 block of Commercial Street at the bus turn out between Salem City Hall and the Salem Public Library
+- On the 500 block of Liberty Street SE at the bus turn out between Salem City Hall and the Salem Public Library

 - In front of the City’s Finance Office, 555 Liberty Street SE, Room 230